jesper-rasmussen/rstars/README.md

 2. Creating awesome regression/descriptive tables
 3. All sorts of loops.

-# Meeting 4: Tuesday October 19
+# Meeting 4: Tuesday October 19 from 15-16
 TBA.